 Losing your dog

-Every year a number of dogs get separated from their owners on Snowdon, and it often takes up to 24 hours before they are reunited, causing heartache and distress to dog and owner alike.
+Every year a fair number of dogs get separated from their owners on Snowdon – especially when visibility is poor – and it often takes up to 24 hours before they are reunited, causing heartache and distress to dog and owner alike.
 Keeping your dog on a lead will prevent this.

 Very occasionally you may encounter cattle on a lower path.
 Whilst Welsh Blacks are known for their tameness, if they have calves they can be very protective and become aggressive if they feel threatened, especially by dogs.
 Try to avoid them or use an alternative line and keep your dog on a lead.
 If threatened, release the dog and make your way to safety – the dog will return to you.